agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 That's an error, and from the error message, it seems that Google is expecting the service name to be a domain name.

 What names are we allowed to use?
 We've already seen that we can use names of the form `SERVICEID.endpoints.PROJECTID.cloud.goog`.
 This is because Google controls the `cloud.goog` domain and makes its subdomains available for Endpoints customers.
-Also, Google App Engine users are able to access their services at `PROJECTID.appspot.com` and Google allows us to use these domains and their subdomains as service names.
+Also, Google App Engine users can access their services at `PROJECTID.appspot.com` and Google allows us to use these domains and their subdomains as service names.

 We demonstrate this in the examples below by creating services that are subdomains of `.cloud.goog` and `.appspot.com`.